Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 25 September 2022.

 Australian Institute of Health and Welfare (AIHW) 2022, Australia's mothers and babies, viewed 25 September 2022, https://www.aihw.gov.au/reports/mothers-babies/australias-mothers-babies

 Obesity in pregnancy contributes to increased risks of illness and death for both mother and baby.
 Pregnant women who are obese have an increased risk of thromboembolism, gestational diabetes, pre-eclampsia, post-partum haemorrhage (bleeding) and wound infections.
 They are also more likely to deliver via caesarean section.
 Babies of mothers who are obese have higher rates of congenital abnormality, pre-term birth, stillbirth and neonatal death than babies of mothers who are not obese (RCOG 2018).

 Data on maternal BMI were available for mothers in all states and territories for the first time in 2016.
-However, data collection methods vary between jurisdictions, so care must be taken when making comparisons.
+Due to the variation in data collection methods between jurisdictions, care must be taken when making comparisons.

-RCOG (Royal College of Obstetricians and Gynaecologists) 2018.
-Care of women with obesity in pregnancy.
-Green-top Guideline No. 72.
-London: RCOG.
-Viewed 18 January 2021.
+RCOG (Royal College of Obstetricians and Gynaecologists) (2018) Care of women with obesity in pregnancy, green-top guideline number 72, RCOG, accessed 18 January 2021.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.